Corporate Governance and Leadership

 Carol Anthony (John) Davidson.
 From 2004 until 2012 Mr. Davidson was Senior Vice President, Controller and Chief Accounting Officer of Tyco International Ltd., a provider of diversified industrial products and services.
 Between 1997 to 2004, Mr. Davidson held a variety of leadership roles at Dell Inc., a computer and technology services company, including the positions of Vice President, Audit Risk and Compliance, and Vice President, Corporate Controller.
 From 1981 to 1997, Mr. Davidson held a variety of accounting and financial leadership roles at Eastman Kodak Company, a provider of imaging technology products and services.
 Since 2010, Mr. Davidson has also been a director of Davita HealthCare Partners Inc., a provider of kidney dialysis services.
 Mr. Davidson is a member of the Board of Trustees of the Financial Accounting Foundation which oversees financial accounting and reporting standards setting processes for the United States, including oversight of the Financial Accounting Standards Board (FASB).
 Mr. Davidson also serves on the Board of Governors of the Financial Industry Regulatory Authority.

 Randall J. Hogan, Chairman and Chief Executive Officer.
 Randall J. Hogan was named Pentair’s chief executive officer in 2001 and was appointed chairman in 2002.
-He first joined Pentair in 1998 as executive vice president and president of the Enclosures Group (now known as Pentair Equipment Protection).
+He first joined Pentair in 1998 as executive vice president and president of the Enclosures Group (now known as Pentair Technical Solutions).

 Prior to Pentair, Hogan was president of United Technologies’ Carrier Transicold Division.
 He also held leadership roles at the Pratt & Whitney division of United Technologies, General Electric and McKinsey & Company.

-Mr. Hogan is a member of the board of Covidien plc, a deputy chair of the board of the Federal Reserve Bank of Minneapolis, and on the Board of Trustees of American Public Media Group & Minnesota Public Radio.
+Hogan is chair of the board of directors for the Federal Reserve Bank of Minneapolis, a member of the board of Covidien plc, and on the Board of Trustees of American Public Media Group & Minnesota Public Radio.
 He is also a member of the Minnesota Business Partnership Executive Committee.

 Hogan holds an MBA from the University of Texas at Austin and a Bachelor of Science degree in Civil Engineering from the Massachusetts Institute of Technology.